erickdp/erickdp/README.md

 * Python 🐍🐍 with frameworks like FastAPI, OpenAI and generative AI APIs.
 * HuggingFaces Models 😊.
 * Java with SpringBoot 🍃☕ and gradle.
-* MongoDB, MySQL, PosteSQL, Neo4J 📊
+* MongoDB, MySQL, PostgreSQL, Neo4J 📊
 * Kafka
-* ReactJs ⚛️
+* React ⚛️
 * Docker

 I’m looking to collaborate on projects that implement process automation, streamline business and improve the profitability of companies.